 Who Needs Coverage

-While the need for pollution liability insurance is evident for companies whose business involves risks to hazardous waste exposure such as asbestos abatement or waste depository; if you are the owner of an industrial site not involved in hazardous waste, pollution liability insurance could be a good protection to have.
+The need for pollution liability insurance is evident for companies whose business involves risks to hazardous waste exposure, such as asbestos abatement or waste depository.
+If you are the owner of an industrial site not involved in hazardous waste, pollution liability insurance still could be a good protection to have.

-Here is why -- the inspection you had performed on the property before you bought it may have missed some underlying hazardous waste.
-This waste could be discovered years later.
-Environmental laws are always changing and you don't want to be caught without the proper liability protection.
+Any inspection you had performed on the property before you bought it may have missed some underlying hazardous waste that could be discovered years later, leaving you potentially responsible.
+Environmental laws are always changing, and you don't want to be caught without the proper liability protection.

 Where Can You Buy Pollution Liability Insurance?

-Pollution liability coverage for contractors can be purchased from several different insurance companies.
-Most companies who sell contractor’s insurance will have this coverage available.
-The price for coverage will vary depending on coverage amount needed; your deductible and whether the coverage is purchase as a stand-alone policy or in combination with other another commercial policy.
-Here are a few of the companies who offer pollution liability insurance for contractors:
+Most companies that sell contractors insurance offer pollution liability coverage.
+Prices vary depending on coverage amount needed, your deductible, and whether the coverage is purchased as a standalone policy or in combination with another commercial policy.
+A few of the companies that offer pollution liability insurance for contractors include: